linode/docs/docs/email/postfix/configure-postfix-to-send-mail-using-gmail-and-google-apps-on-debian-or-ubuntu.md

 If all went well, you should have a new file named `sasl_passwd.db` in the `/etc/postfix/sasl/` directory.

-## Secure Your Password and Hash Database Files
+## Secure Your Postfix Password and Hash Database Files

 The `/etc/postfix/sasl/sasl_passwd` and the `/etc/postfix/sasl/sasl_passwd.db` files created in the previous steps contain your SMTP credentials in plain text.